rhdtownsend/gyre/doc/source/user-guide/advanced-usage/non-ad-oscillations.rst

 Non-Adiabatic Oscillations
 ==========================

-This section discusses how to undertake *non-adibatic* oscillation calculations using the :program:`gyre` frontend.
+This section discusses how to undertake *non-adiabatic* oscillation calculations using the :program:`gyre` frontend.
 Asteroseismic studies typically rely on adiabatic calculations, because the frequencies of oscillation modes are the primary focus.
 However, for heat-driven